 EMIR and DFA regulations have also required that the most standard over-the-counter derivatives transactions be compensated through clearing houses.
-The Group thus compensates its own operations (principal activity), but also operates a client clearing activity (agency-type activity), which is subject to systematic margin calls to mitigate counterparty credit risk (customers posting daily to Societe Generale variation margins and initial margins, in order to cover current exposure and future exposure).
+The Group thus compensates its own operations (principal activity), but also operates a client clearing activity (agency-type activity), which is subject to systematic margin calls to mitigate counterparty credit risk (customers posting daily variation margins and initial margins to Societe General, in order to cover current exposure and future exposure).
+The Regulatory Technical Standards (RTS) on Initial Margin Model Validation (IMMV) under EMIR allows counterparties to waive the mandatory clearing via a clearing house for intra-group transactions for standardised derivatives transactions.
+The Group includes and applies this exemption according to the rules and criteria defined.